BIPO-AISG-SMU/demand-forecasting/docs/initial-deployment/2-setup.md

              └─34819 /usr/bin/dockerd -H fd:// --containerd=/run/containerd/containerd.sock
 ```

-Otherwise, please execute the following commands to restart/start the Docker daemon in the VM:
+- Otherwise, please execute the following commands to restart/start the Docker daemon in the VM:

 ``` bash
 $ sudo systemctl stop docker
 $ sudo systemctl start docker
 ```

-2. Docker load the provided tar.gz archive file using the following command:
+3. Docker load the provided tar.gz archive file using the following command:
 ``` bash
 $ docker load --input bipo_demand_forecasting/docker/bipo_inference_initial.tar
 ```

-3. After loading the image, check if it is loaded in the VM Docker registry with the command `docker image ls` and you should see the following:
+4. After loading the image, check if it is loaded in the VM Docker registry with the command `docker image ls` and you should see the following:
 ```
 $ docker image ls
 REPOSITORY        TAG       IMAGE ID            CREATED       SIZE bipo_inference    initial   <ID of the image>   XX days ago   XXXMB
 ```

-If typing Docker commands results in a *"Permission denied"* error, please request your administrator to add the current login user to Docker group with the following command to elevate your rights to access Docker:
+If typing Docker commands results in a *"Permission denied"* error, please request your administrator to add the current user to Docker group with the following command to elevate your rights to access Docker:

 ``` bash
 $ sudo usermod -aG docker $USER
 ```

 ### 4.2.
-Starting and Stopping Docker containers
+Starting and Stopping Docker Containers

-Please refer to [Chapter 3 Inference Module](./3-inference-module.md) and [Chapter 4 Endpoint](./4-endpoint.md) for more detailed config.
+Please refer to [Chapter 3: Inference Module](./3-inference-module.md) and [Chapter 4: Model Endpoint](./4-endpoint.md) for more details.